 - TV commercials

-Payments that qualify for Withholding Tax
+Payments that qualify for withholding tax

 For example, endorsement fees paid to a tennis player to use particular equipment in a UK tournament would be counted.
-Payments could include:

 - appearance fees

 - fees paid to models for appearances in TV or online adverts